Jake Fraley Player Props: Reds vs. Braves

-On Tuesday, Jake Fraley (on the back of going 2-for-5 with an RBI) and the Cincinnati Reds play the Atlanta Braves, whose starting pitcher will be Kyle Wright.
+On Wednesday, Jake Fraley (coming off going 2-for-2) and the Cincinnati Reds face the Atlanta Braves, whose starting pitcher will be Spencer Strider.
 First pitch is at 7:20 PM ET.

-In his most recent game, he strung together two hits (going 2-for-5 with an RBI) against the Braves.
+In his most recent game, he reached base in all four of his plate appearances (2-for-2) against the Braves.

 Jake Fraley Game Info & Props vs. the Braves